2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Project_Management_Basics.md

 ##### The "Review Case"

-Let's take a simple example: a video-review on our brand new videogame, that takes some small pieces of gameplay (totalling about 5 minutes), on video and comments on the gameplay, sound and graphics.
+Let's take a simple example: a video-review on our brand new videogame, that takes some small pieces of gameplay (totaling about 5 minutes), on video and comments on the gameplay, sound and graphics.
 A very common scenario with (I hope) an unsurprising turnout.

 Let's take a look at the first point: the purpose is criticism, the review brings something new to the table (essentially **it is transformative**): someone's impression and comments about the commercial work.